EAGLE605/SignX/README.md

 - ✅ Production-ready engineering platform (SignX-Studio/APEX)
 - ✅ ML cost prediction system (SignX-Intel)
 - ✅ Plugin architecture (easy to extend)
-- ✅ Instant quote API (OSHCut killer feature)
+- ✅ Instant quote API (instant online quoting platform killer feature)
 - ✅ Free Gemini RAG (no marginal cost per query)

-**What OSHCut did**: Took metal fabrication from "call us for a quote" to "instant online pricing"
+**What instant online quoting platform did**: Took metal fabrication from "call us for a quote" to "instant online pricing"

 **What you're doing**: Taking sign manufacturing from "we'll get back to you in 3 days" to "here's your quote in 5 minutes"